Young moon returns July 11, Venus and Mars conjunction

-From most places worldwide – given clear skies and an unobstructed horizon – you should have a good chance of seeing both the newborn baby crescent and Venus some 45 minutes (or less) after sunset on July 11.
+From most places worldwide – given clear skies and an unobstructed horizon – you should have a good chance of seeing both the very young moon and Venus some 45 minutes (or less) after sunset on July 11.
 After all, the moon and Venus rank as the second-brightest and third-brightest celestial bodies to light up the sky, respectively, after the sun.
-But don’t tarry!
-Venus (and Mars) will follow the sun beneath the horizon before nightfall at mid-northern latitudes and far-northern latitudes; in contrast, Venus and Mars will set after nightfall in Southern Hemisphere.

 When is nightfall?